-Our Orientation and Mobility specialists, however, work with those who have guide dogs to provide extra assistance with learning how to get around - particularly in an unfamiliar environment such as a new workplace or school.
+Our Orientation and Mobility specialists, work with those who have guide dogs to provide extra assistance with learning how to get around - particularly in an unfamiliar environment such as a new workplace or school.
 Contact CNIB in Your Community to learn more about services available in your area.

 CNIB also has a Guide Dog Assistance Fund to help cover the costs of extraordinary veterinary expenses.